m27315/git-lfs-wiki/Tutorial.md

 README.md
 ```

 It's important to understand that tracking an LFS file does not remove it from a previous version of history.
 If you create a repo without LFS before, and put hundreds of MB in there, after all these steps, the old version still has all the large files in git, not in LFS.
-There is a discussion on how to rewrite history [here](https://github.com/github/git-lfs/issues/326), but the general the best tool depends on the use case.
+There is a discussion on how to rewrite history [here](https://github.com/github/git-lfs/issues/326), but in general the best tool depends on the use case.
 See the next section for an introduction to some of the available tools.

 ## Migrating existing repository data to LFS ##